Traben-0/Entity_Texture_Features/README-assets/EMISSIVE_GUIDE.md

 - Are noticeably bright in sunlight and can look out of style with vanilla
 - Have more bloom with shaders
 - Have global illumination and does not shade differently over the model
-- Are brighter than tHE default Dull Emissives
+- Are brighter than the default Dull Emissives

 </td>
 </tr>